 Fishing days are approximately 8 hours, starting on your arrival at the flats.

 Breakfast is available from 6:00 am.
-All anglers meet at the fishing office at 7:00 am each morning, by which time the guides and staff will have organized your equipment to be transferred to the mother ship, Tam Tam.
-Your rods will stay on Tam Tam for the remainder of your week.
+All anglers meet at the fishing office at 7:00 am each morning, by which time the guides and staff will have organized your equipment to be transferred to the mother ship for the transfer from Alphonse to St. Francois.
 Fresh water will be provided to rinse your tackle at the end of each fishing day.
-Once all anglers are assembled you will be ferried to Tam Tam to commence the 40 minute trip to St. Francois.
+Once all anglers are assembled you will begin the 40 minute trip to St. Francois.